-A student who receives loan funds is required to repay (pay back) the money received plus accrued interest six months after his or her academic load decreases to less than six credits, graduates, completes graduation requirements, or files a total drop.
+Important Note: A student who receives loan funds is required to repay (pay back) the money received, and accrued interest, six months after his or her enrollment status decreases to less than half time, graduates, completes graduation requirements, or withdraws from the institution.
+Learn more about student loans by visiting the website: https://studentaid.gov/

-- 1. The William D. Ford Federal Direct Loan Program (known as the Direct Loan Program) is the largest federal student loan program.
+The William D. Ford Federal Direct Loan Program (known as the Direct Loan Program) is the largest federal student loan program.
 In this program, the lender is the U.S. Department of Education.
-Four types of Direct Loan Program loans are available. - a.
-Direct Federal Subsidized Loans Loans granted to eligible undergraduate students who demonstrate financial need.
+Four types of Direct Loan Program loans are available.

+• Direct Federal Subsidized Loans - Loans granted to eligible undergraduate students who demonstrate financial need.
 The institution is responsible for providing the funds for this program and the federal government insures the loan during the period the student is enrolled at least half-time (6 credits or more).
-Students applying for the first time, beginning July 1, 2013, will be eligible to continue to apply for subsidized loans up to 150% of the time of the program under which they enrolled.